Book 9am-10:30am for the week of June 15 or June 22. Make sure to reserve your keiki’s spot (grade 1-5) by June 14 or June 21 by 9pm

 Weekly or daily enrollment is available.
 If you are registering for more than one day, we recommend purchasing a Multi-Day Camp Pass.
 After you complete your pass purchase, you will receive a code to register for individual days of camp.

-Ocean Camp registration fees are $80 per day or $325 for the week.
-Pacific Whale Foundation Members receive the discounted rate of $64 per day or $260 for the week.
-Last-minute registration (24 hours prior to or day-of camp) is $88 per day ($70 for Pacific Whale Foundation Members).
+Ocean Camp registration fees are $90 per day or $360 for the week.
+Pacific Whale Foundation Members receive the discounted rate of 20% off ($72 per day or $288 for the week).
 The cost of Ocean Camp includes registration, field trip transportation and fees, and a snack.
 Campers must bring their own lunches with them each day.

 Each day at Ocean Camp follows a format that allows for consistency and organization while providing a unique daily experience.
 On a typical day, campers start the morning with ice-breaker or team-building activities, followed by a brief introductory activity based on the weekly theme.